 In one study, researchers discovered children tend to be of similar somatotypes to their mothers, though more research is needed.

-In the end, your body type is determined by a number of factors.
+In the end, your body type is determined by a .
 Genetics play a major role, but gender and ethnicity may also have an influence on your body type.